 Parking is available for up to 10 vehicles in front of the Uplands Farm Sanctuary main office.
 Please inquire with the Uplands Farm staff before bringing large groups: 631-367-3225.

 Tick Safety: Please be cautious when hiking at Uplands Farm Sanctuary throughout the year, but especially during peak tick activity (April through October).
-Deer and Dog Ticks are commonplace at this Sanctuary and proper protection measures should ensure an enjoyable experience throughout the year.
-Here is more information on general tick safety.
+Deer and dog ticks are commonplace at this sanctuary and proper protection measures should ensure an enjoyable experience throughout the year.

 Instagram user?
 Please use #uplandsfarmsanctuary and tag us, @nature.ny, with your nature shots!